swiboe/swiboe/doc/rfcs/000_layered_rpc.md

 was using 0 to 100000.
 If an implementation does not care when it is called, it should register with the lowest priority (0).

+Even another approach would be to sort out ties by names, i.e. explicitly state that `foo` implementation should go before `bar` implementation.
+This introduces stronger ties between plugins though and makes (for example) renaming of RPCs hard.

 Plugins can register an RPC with an `id` and a `priority` with Swiboe by calling `core.new_rpc` RPC.